SenseNet/sncom-resources/_docs/content-naming-provider.md

 category: Development
 version: v6.0
 tags: [content naming, naming, provider]
-description: This article is for developers about how to customize the default naming behavior in sensenet ECM.
+description: This article is for developers about how to customize the default naming behavior in sensenet.
 ---

 # ContentNamingProvider

-As sensenet ECM has a web interface, handling content names that appear in URLs is crutial.
+As sensenet has a web interface, handling content names that appear in URLs is crutial.
 Document naming is also important in a system that provides document management as one of its main features.
 To learn more about content naming, please check out the [main article](/docs/content-naming).
-This article is for developers about how to customize the default naming behavior in sensenet ECM.
+This article is for developers about how to customize the default naming behavior in sensenet.

 All content naming operations are done through a content naming provider.
 The base provider is the abstract *SenseNet.ContentRepository.ContentNamingProvider* class.
 It has the following customizable features: